 “Was it a monster?
-Magic?” chimed Finnick anxiously.
+Magic?” said Finnick anxiously.

 For a long while the loh’lis stared at the gem, as if stricken dumb by it unfathomable beauty, until at last, Finnick said, “What is it?”

 The twins bewildered eyes shot up at him.
-“Are you serious?” they said in unison.
+“Are you serious?” they said.

 “As serious as you two are that I’m not!” pressed Flynn.
 “I mean, look at it.
 How could it not be?
 Besides,” he added hesitantly, “it spoke to me.”
 Now having heard himself say it, he thought he sounded stupid.

-An uncomfortable silence fell on everyone, until suddenly the twins burst with laughter.
+An odd silence fell on everyone, until suddenly the twins burst with laughter.

-“Why, bless me!” gasped Finnick between his wild laughing.
+“Why, bless me!” said Finnick between his wild laughing.

 “Were you dropped on your head, too?” added Rinnick.

-“I am serious!” shouted Flynn, trying to speak above their laughing.
+“I’m serious!” said Flynn, trying to speak above their laughing.
 “It said Balrhim!”